jesserichmanNYC/blog/content/post/everyday_hacks.md

 # create net-tools container and attach it to mynet overlay network
 $ docker run -it --rm --net=mynet net-tools sh
 ```

----

-_This is a **working draft** version.
-The final post version is published at [Codefresh Blog](https://codefresh.io/blog/everyday-hacks-docker/) on January 5, 2017._